To Keep Your Partner Close, Do These 3 Things The Moment You Feel Disconnected

 Both of you are caught up in life as it has been for a while.
 You both have patterns in your day, week, and month.

-Even if you both want to make small or even major changes, it may not be possible for a period of time.
-Appointments, meetings, and activities tend to get scheduled far ahead, so try to bear in mind that it can take weeks and even months to free up time and energy to do something as important as investing in each other again.
+Even if you both want to make small or even major changes, it may not be possible for some time.
+Appointments, meetings, and activities tend to get scheduled far ahead, so remember that it can take weeks and even months to free up time and energy to do something as important as investing in each other again.

 Don’t give up.